 "No seriously you have got to see this."

-It wasn't like Puck to get this worked up about random women so she had to assume whatever was going on on stage was something special.
-Much to Rachel's dismay she stood and allowed Puck to guide her through the ever thickening crowd to the table by the stage where he and the others were sitting.
+It wasn't like Puck to get this worked up about random women, so she had to assume whatever was happening on stage was something special.
+Much to Rachel's dismay, she stood and allowed Puck to guide her through the ever thickening crowd to the table by the stage where he and the others were sitting.
 Every one of them had their eyes glued to the dancer and when Santana looked up she understood why.
 The woman wasn't just gorgeous she was a great… no an incredible dancer.
 Good enough to make anyone wonder why in the hell she would bother with a topless bar, she was clearly so much more talented than was needed to work here.

 The music slowed and sped up and as it progressed she lost more and more clothing.
 She seemed to like her stripping wardrobe how she liked her music; odd.
 And like her music she made it work.
-When Santana had arrived she was wearing a jacket over a long sleeve shirt over a short sleeve shirt over a wife beater over a bra with jeans over boxers over briefs over panties.
-A pile of clothes already on the stage suggested her starting outfit had been even more absurd but not a soul complained as the music pumped on and she removed layer after layer until she was down to her underwear.
+When Santana had arrived she was wearing a jacket, over a long sleeve shirt, over a short sleeve shirt, over a wife beater, over a bra with jeans, over boxers, over briefs, over panties.
+A pile of clothes already on the stage suggested her starting outfit had been even more absurd, but not a soul complained as the music pumped on and she removed layer after layer until she was down to her underwear.

-In any other situation Puck would have teased her endlessly over the fact that her mouth was hanging open and that she was practically drooling in anticipation as the final part of the song slammed out of the speakers, but he was just as captivated.
+In any other situation, Puck would have teased her endlessly over the fact that her mouth was hanging open and that she was practically drooling in anticipation as the final part of the song slammed out of the speakers, but he was just as captivated.

-Then as the moment of truth came the lights went out and the room was plunged into pitch black.
+Then as the moment of truth came, the lights went out and the room was plunged into pitch black.

 Screams of frustration rose from the gathered crowd and then began the blind scramble for the exits.
 Santana supposed there would have been more excitement and looting if this wasn't such a popular cop hangout.
-After a long moment the emergency lights came on and she found herself scanning the stage hopefully, but the woman had gone.
+After a long moment, the emergency lights came on and she found herself scanning the stage hopefully, but the woman had gone.

-"Well that's a shitty end to a great evening."
-She muttered.
+"Well that's a shitty end to a great evening," she muttered.